forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

 We suggest that you install all extensions in the [salesforcedx-vscode](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) extension pack.

 ## Set Up Apex Replay Debugger
 The first time that you use Apex Replay Debugger, create a launch configuration.
-Each time that you debug an issue, set up an Apex Replay Debugger session.
+Then, each time that you debug an issue, set up an Apex Replay Debugger session.

 ### Create a Launch Configuration
 To create a launch configuration for Apex Replay Debugger, create or update your project’s `.vscode/launch.json` file.